Call for Participation for STEM Teachers on Capacity Building Workshop for Science Teachers on Climate Change Education

 - Bachelors of Science (16 years) in any STEM related subjects

-- Age: less than 35 years with over 5-7 years of teaching experience in any STEM Subjects.
+- Age: 35 years and less with over 5-7 years of teaching experience in any STEM Subjects.
 Female teachers are encouraged to apply

 - Eligible out-stationed participants will be provided accommodation, meals and transportation allowance (equal to road/bus fare)